 The Jail Ministry of the Norfolk Rescue Mission was first established by Pastor Tom Beatty in 1996.
 Pastor Ed Felgate continued to build up the Jail Ministry beginning in 2000; in 2017 Pastor Ed retired.
 The Jail Ministry is now directed by Chaplain John Ahlers.
 Our team consists of about 16 volunteer men and women who faithfully make regular visits to both male and female inmates in the area county jails.

-Currently, our most regular weekly visits are to the Madison County Jail and the Antelope County Jail.
-On occasion, we visit Cedar County and Pierce County.
+Currently, our most regular weekly visits are to the Madison County Jail, the Antelope County Jail, and Pierce County Jail.

 Our purpose in visiting the inmates is to share the Good News of the Gospel of Jesus Christ and to encourage the inmates to receive the true and lasting freedom that comes from salvation through Jesus.